OWASP/railsgoat/README.md

 $ rake training
 ```

-Please note, as vulnerabilities are fixed in the application, these specs will not change to `passing`, but to `pending`.
+NOTE: As vulnerabilities are fixed in the application, these specs will not change to `passing`, but to `pending`.

 ## Contributing